 There are currently 1.1 million H-BFuller Company shares held short by investors – that's known as H-BFuller Company's "short interest".
-This figure is 25.1% up from 894,547 last month.
+This figure is 6.4% up from 1.1 million last month.

 There are a few different ways that this level of interest in shorting H-BFuller Company shares can be evaluated.